-While tinned tomatoes are my no 1 go to pantry ingredient, I used fresh roma tomatoes in this recipe.
-The taste is infinitely fresher and more tomatoey, if that’s possible.
-Use either, depending on what’s to hand.
-I always recommend to everyone that attends my winter cooking classes, when making soup, double up.
+While tinned tomatoes are my no 1 go to pantry ingredient, I used fresh roma tomatoes for this recipe.
+The taste is fresher and more tomatoey.
+Use either, depending on what you have.
+I always recommend making double up.
 Soup freezes particularly well and is the best stand-by dinner.
 This tomato soup is ideal for freezing.
-Serve it dressed up for an elegant dinner party or Harry casual-style straight from the pot for family suppers.
-Either way, if you make one new soup this season, let it be this.
-Oh yes, it’s cheap as chips, good for Banting buddies, vegetarians and vitamin – C antioxidant seekers.

 A simple sundried tomato soup

 - 2 -3 garlic cloves, peeled and thinly sliced

 - 2kg ripe Roma tomatoes or the same weight, whole tinned tomatoes

 - 6 large sundried tomatoes (preserved in oil)

 - several stems fresh oregano, de-stalked and roughly chopped

 - 1 tablespoon sugar or xylitol (or slightly more depending on the acidity of the tomatoes)

 - 1.8 litres chicken stock or vegetable stock , if doing a vegetarian version